phyletica/SDSDsim/README.md

 When a burst event occurs, each extant lineage at that time has the opportunity to diverge into 2 or more descendant lineages.

-There are two ways to control how "burstiness" of lineages of each character state.
+There are two ways to control the "burstiness" of lineages in each character state.

 ### Controlling state-dependent burst rates with `burst_probs`